LewisBull2303/CL_PP5_Pawlio/README.md

 ### Main Page

-27. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content J
+27. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content
 28. As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page
 29. As a user, I can see the posts I liked so that I can find the posts I enjoy the most
 30. As a user, I can view posts from users I followed, so I can follow their activity